aremmell/emblob/README.md

 4. Build emblob if you haven't already, then execute `build/emblob --infile struct.bin`.
 You should now have two files of interest:

 - `emblob_struct.h` : Contains the auto-generated code to access the embedded structure's data.
-- `struct.o` : The structure is embedded in this file, which will be made part of our sample program in step 7.
+- `struct.o` : `struct.bin` is embedded in this file, which will be made part of our sample program in step 7.

 5. Place the following additional code in `struct_example.cpp` so that it resembles the following: